Lay3rLabs/WAVS/docs/architecture/architecture.md

 ## Persona

-This node should be run by an "Operator", which is a node participant that is very similar to "validator" on a PoS chain.
+This node should be run by an "Operator", which is a node participant that is very similar to "validator" on a proof of stake chain.
 Operators receive commitments (stake) on the chain, which provide it with voting power, and it performs some off-chain actions, which are submitted on-chain and verified.